Nexmo/server-sdk-specification/SPECIFICATION.md

 # Client Construction
 ## Authentication
-Either a constructor or initializer should allow the creation of a NexmoClient object with appropriate credential parameters;
+Either a constructor or initializer should allow the creation of a VonageClient object with appropriate credential parameters;

 This will be one or more of:
 * API KEY & SECRET